godver3/cli_fuse/README.md

 # Translation Filesystem API Documentation

 This document provides examples and explanations for using the Translation Filesystem API.
-The API allows you to add, remove, and list translations for the FUSE-based translation filesystem.
+The API allows you to add, remove, list, and purge translations for the FUSE-based translation filesystem.

 ## Base URL